Papyrus font

 Papyrus font can go well with the fonts given below:

-• Papyrus font + Rosemary Handlettered Serif Font
+• Papyrus font + Georgia

 • Papyrus font + Victorius Aged Ancient Font

-• Papyrus font + Odd Times Script Inspired Font
+• Papyrus font + Odd Times Script-inspired font

 • Papyrus font + Chara Sans Serif & Serif Duo (Clean Papyrus Sans Font)